Can You Deposit an Estate Check Into a Personal Account?

 Depending on where you live, where the deceased was resident, and the jurisdiction where assets are held, it can often make sense to involve a lawyer to navigate the many variables that can impact estate finances.

-With this in mind, executors can legally write and deposit checks on behalf of the estate into an estate account.
+With this in mind, executors can legally write and deposit checks on behalf of the estate into an estate account and money can be withdrawn from a TOD account.

 Depositing Estate Checks 101